leanprover-community/blog/posts/how-to-write-a-simproc.md

   return .visit <| Lean.toExpr l
 ```

+For a bit more on dsimprocs, see the extras below.

 **Pros**:
 * Requires writing a single simproc.
 * Assuming the type of the expression to be evaluated implements `ToExpr`, there is no need to reevaluate the expression manually in the meta world.